Dicklesworthstone/llm_aided_ocr/README.md

 ```

 ## How It Works
-The project starts by converting a given PDF into images using `pdf2image` library.
-Then, it applies OCR to each image using `pytesseract`; to speed up processing, this is done in parallel using the multiprocessing library.
-The OCR'ed text is then passed through the Llama2 13B Chat model, which helps to correct OCR errors and improve the formatting of the text.
-It also provides an option to check if the OCR output is valid English and to reformat the text using markdown.
-The final text is then written to an output file.
-Additionally, the project includes a function to filter out potential hallucinations from the LLM corrected text, using fuzzy string matching with the original OCR text.
+The project begins by converting a given PDF into images using the `pdf2image` library.
+It then applies OCR to each image using `pytesseract`, with parallel processing enabled via the multiprocessing library for speed.
+The OCR'ed text is subsequently passed through the Llama2 13B Chat model, which aids in correcting OCR errors and enhancing the formatting of the text.
+The program offers options to verify if the OCR output is valid English and to reformat the text using markdown.
+The final text is written to an output file.
+Furthermore, the project has a function to filter potential hallucinations from the LLM corrected text using sentence embeddings and cosine similarity to compare with the original OCR text.

 ## Usage
 1. Set the `input_pdf_file_path` variable to the path of the PDF file you want to process.